delatbabel/admin/docs/installation.md

 <a name="administrator-config"></a>
 ## Administrator Config

-You can publish the config file with:

-    php artisan config:publish ddpro/admin
+The config file is published using the same `php artisan vendor:publish` command as above.

 This will create the file `app/config/packages/ddpro/admin/administrator.php` and seed it with some defaults.
 This [config file](configuration.md) is the primary way you interact with Administrator.